 An emotional trigger is any topic that makes us feel uncomfortable.
 These emotional triggers are telling us which aspects in our life we might feel frustrated or unsatisfied with.
 As mentioned above, it can vary in each person because we are all struggling with something different.

 When we can identify what bothers us, we can take action to protect our mental health.
-Even though we can't avoid all of the situations that may emotionally trigger us, we can take actionable steps to take care of ourselves.
-To develop a strong inner voice that can help us navigate through these uncomfortable situations.
+Even though we can't avoid all of the situations that may emotionally trigger us, we can take actionable steps to take care of ourselves and develop a strong inner voice to help navigate us through these uncomfortable situations.

-When we know our emotional triggers, we can choose to not expose ourselves to situations that harm our mental health.
-To not expose ourselves to digital content that can generate unpleasant emotions.
-The idea is not to run away from these situations and create a bubble which separates you from the outer world, but being aware helps us know our limitations and our boundaries and avoid–as much as possible–exposing ourselves to those situations that hurt us and negatively affect our mental health and self-esteem.
+When we know our emotional triggers, we can choose to not expose ourselves to situations that harm our mental health, or to digital content that can generate unpleasant emotions.
+The idea is not to run away from these situations and create a bubble that separates you from the outer world, however.
+Being aware simply helps us know our limitations and avoid — as much as possible – exposing ourselves to those situations that hurt us and negatively affect our mental health and self-esteem.

 How do I know what my emotional triggers are?

-It may look different for each person, but here go a series of questions that can help you discover what are your emotional triggers:
+It may look different for each person, but here are a series of questions that can help you discover what your emotional triggers are:

 Answering these questions can bring you closer to spotting your emotional triggers.